Waterfowl and Migratory Game Bird Hunting

 You may NOT hunt migratory game birds using these methods:

 - With a shotgun that holds more than three shells, unless it has a plug that cannot be removed without taking the shotgun apart.
-This does not apply to the taking of snow geese in any area or zone when all other waterfowl hunting seasons are closed.
+This does not apply to the taking of snow geese at any time, or taking of Canada geese during September, when all other waterfowl hunting seasons are closed.

 - With a shotgun larger than 10 gauge, or with a rifle or handgun.